ChalmersSachi-FS/ConnectedServicesApp/README.md

 - Authentication: Firebase Auth (email/password) and Firestore for user preferences and saved entries
 - Error handling and fallback UIs

-> **Note:** The course asked for an Expo (TypeScript) implementation.
-Due to project constraints, this submission provides a functionally equivalent web implementation.
-All required features are implemented; the README maps every assignment requirement to the implemented functionality.

 ---

 ## Project structure